Commercial, Business, and Labor Law Courses

 Previously:

-- Autumn 2021: Emily Underwood and Michelle M. Drake
+- Autumn 2022: Emily Underwood and Michelle M. Drake

 International Arbitration

 This seminar provides a basic foundation in the law and mechanics of international commercial arbitration and international investment treaty arbitration.
 It will give students an understanding of the substantive and strategic issues that frequently confront international arbitration practitioners.
 The Seminar covers, among other things, the crafting of international arbitration agreements, the relative advantages and disadvantages of ad hoc UNCITRAL-Rules arbitration and institutional arbitration (e.g., ICC, LCIA, ICDR, ICSID).
 The seminar also addresses the rules of procedure that commonly govern international arbitration, including procedural issues that commonly arise in international arbitration, including the availability and extent of discovery, pre-hearing procedure, the presentation of evidence, and the enforcement of international arbitral awards.
 The Seminar also will cover the fundamentals of international investment arbitration, including the jurisdictional issues that commonly arise in investor-state arbitration and the types of treaty claims that are commonly asserted under international law.
 While there will be a fair amount of traditional lecture, the format of the Seminar will depend heavily upon active student participation, including a mock arbitration exercise.
-Students will be graded based upon the quality of their preparation for and participation in the Seminar, as well as the quality of a required paper (20-25 pages).
-This Seminar will satisfy part of the lesser of the school's two writing requirements, if substantial research and written work is completed.
+Students will be graded based upon the quality of their preparation for and participation in the Seminar, as well as the quality of a required paper (6000-7500 words).
+This Seminar will satisfy the lesser of the school's two writing requirements (WP), if substantial research and written work is completed.

 Previously: